fadeevao/NoteManager/READ_ME.md

 Hi!

 This is the first project I created to learn a bit of Spring and Hibernate in my free time.
+Also, I wanted to explore integration testing and mocking in a bit more detail.

 This project is a simple web application where a user can create an account, log into it and then start adding notes such as: interesting recipe, reminder about meeting and so on.